carolina-suite/serverless-aws/docs/HTTP.md

 ## Format #

-The endpoint directory should contain an `index.js` file that exports a function called `handler` that looks like this:
+The endpoint directory must contain an `index.js` file that exports a function called `handler` that looks like this:

 ```js